French Writer Jean Giono

-In later years, Giono’s writing career continued to flourish well into his advanced years.
+In later years, Giono’s writing career continued to flourish into his advanced years.
 With the war years far behind him, some of his greatest works came in a time of peace.

-He truly enjoyed life, centering himself by taking long walks and relishing the oneness of nature.
+He enjoyed life, centering himself by taking long walks and relishing the oneness of nature.
 One of his favorite locales for his many walking expeditions was the medieval hillside village of Lurs, a tiny magical haven for which time had stood still and somehow forgotten.
-The old rendezvous became a shared restoration project for him and his publishing friend, Maximilian Vox had truly enjoyed.
+The old rendezvous became a shared restoration project for him and his publishing friend Maximilian Vox had enjoyed.
 To this day, the village stands out like a rare gem thanks to the writer’s unfailing commitment.

 Despite his failing heart and awareness of it, Giono continued to pour himself into writing as much as could until his dying day.
-In 1970, he eventually suffered a major heart attack and died in his hometown of Manosque.
+In 1970, he suffered a major heart attack and died in his hometown of Manosque.

 After his death, two of Giono’s works found their way to the motion pictures and worldwide acclaim.
 In 1987, the French short story “L’homme qui plantait des arbres” or in English "The Man Who Planted Trees" adapted into a short animated film by Canadian Director Frederic Back and won an Academy Award for Best Animated Short.